Game News

 • Projected retail price: Potentially double that of the PlayStation 5

-• Core concerns: High entry cost and the potential transition to a discless ecosystem
+• Primary concerns: High entry costs and a discless future

 Why it matters